Chitvan/2022_UTS/readme.md

 Running the application:
-- When you start the project in Unity, you'd need to add add a username to make or view reservations.
+- When you start the project in Unity, you'd need to add a username to make or view reservations.
 - If you use the username **Jacinda** or **Greta**, you can view existing reservations.
 - Existing reservations are saved in screenReservations.json.
 If you select date April 4 or 5 and select 7:30pm slot for Harvey movie, you can see some reserved slots in the seat map.
 - There is some prepopulated data.
 Otherwise, while the application is playing, the data will be saved in dictionaries in NetworkDataBridge.cs